 Paris has been known to defy all travel records by attracting almost 16 million tourists only in the first half of 2017 itself.
 A three-hour drive from Bruges, culminate this epic trip filled with music and adventure in this iconic city – because “Paris is always a good idea.”

-It’s almost impossible to list down what draws people to Paris – The Louvre, the Eiffel Tower, Notre-Dame, Sacré-Cœur, Musée Rodin, Centre Pompidou, Saint-Germain, and the Seine.
+It’s almost impossible to list down what draws people to Paris, some famous places in Paris are – The Louvre, the Eiffel Tower, Notre-Dame, Sacré-Cœur, Musée Rodin, Centre Pompidou, Saint-Germain, and the Seine.
 Iconic architecture, glorious food, stylish shopping, artistic treasures, there is nothing Paris can’t offer.

 Once what used to be the Mayor’s home, The Hoxton is a 111 room hotel splashed through five canal houses with monumental ceilings, double showers, canal view and original beams.
+It is one of the top hotels in Amsterdam.
 All rooms feature brass chandeliers, bespoke hexagonal mirrors, and classical timber herringbone flooring.
 They have a comfy lobby for hanging all day and a great in-house restaurant.

 A delicious blend of 21st-century luxury and 16th-century architecture awaits you at Hotel Matelote.
 Situated in the Haarstraat, this unique hotel has the best location in Antwerp only some footsteps away from